Resource Management Group Phone Harassment?

 Are you receiving any harassment calls from any of the following numbers, possibly multiple times a day or week?

 If the answer is yes, then you are receiving harassment calls from a known RMG number.
 You may be a victim of RMG phone harassment.
 The list above is not all the numbers that RMG uses.
-The calls can be from a different number and it still be Resource Management Group calling you.
+The calls can be from different phone numbers and it still be Resource Management Group calling you.
 Contact our office right away so we can start the process to stop RMG from calling you illegally.
 Above all, no one should live with harassment!

 Take action now to stop calling by RMG and protect your rights.